Milk kefir: what it is and how to make it (including recipe)

 what are the origins of milk kefir?

-Milk kefir, as with so many fermentation methods, seems to have originated by accident.
+Milk kefir, or kefir yoghurt, as with so many fermentation methods, seems to have originated by accident.
 Presumably by sheep and goat herders in the North Caucasus who hung their sheep-leather milk bags not properly cleaned in the sun.
 But the story also goes that Muhammad (yes that one) came to bring the drink there personally.
 As a gift, because that’s how He is.

 WHAT DOES MILK KEFIR TASTE LIKE?